-Also, keep in mind that most heavy-duty truck/ trailer/bus parts dealers and fleet specialists can provide MGM Brakes product information and genuine OEM service replacement assemblies.
+Also, keep in mind that most heavy-duty truck/trailer parts dealers and fleet specialists can provide MGM Brakes product information and genuine OEM service replacement assemblies for all other makes of spring brakes.

 At MGM Brakes, our commitment doesn't stop when you buy our products.